63%. Approximately 63% of undergraduates receive financial aid.

 An innovative research partnership was established with UNCF (the United Negro College Fund) and historically Black colleges and universities.

 The Princeton Environmental Institute was renamed the High Meadows Environmental Institute in honor of Judy and Carl Ferenbach ’64, whose foundation made a transformative gift in the Venture Forward campaign in support of environmental research and educational initiatives.

 James Yeh ’87 and his wife, Jaimie Yeh, made a major Venture Forward gift naming one of the new residential colleges, Yeh College, which opened in fall 2022 along with New College West.

-Princeton celebrated Commencement twice, for the Class of 2022 and a COVID-delayed ceremony for the Class of 2020.
+Princeton celebrated Commencement twice, for the Class of 2022 and a COVID-delayed in-person ceremony for the Class of 2020.
 Reunions were held in person for the first time since 2019.